 Differences between Check Programs

 All types of check acceptance programs provide a reliable and affordable alternative or addition to accepting payment cards.
 Depending on the merchant’s needs and how it operates, one type of payment service might be a better solution for the business.

 Some of the differences between ACH/eCheck and Check 21/Check 22

 Payment Processing FAQs

-The check processing professionals at Allied Payments can help a business find the best payment processing solution and quickly set up their services.
-Most business using the check processing services through Allied Payments have noticed significant savings with their payment processing costs.
-For more information or to get started accepting checks, contact one of our helpful representatives and find the best solution for your merchant services needs.
+The payment processing professionals at Allied Payments can help a business find the best payment processing solution and quickly set up their services.
+Most businesses utilizing high risk check processing through Allied Payments have noticed significant savings in their payment processing costs.
+For more information or to get started check processing, contact one of our helpful representatives and find the best solution for your merchant services needs.